AND KEEPING CLIENTS

 withdraw any fees until deposit checks have cleared.
 LEO 999.
 It

-should be noted that a retainer fee may be paid by the use of a
+should be noted that an advanced fee may be paid by the use of a

 credit card, but amounts received by the attorney from the